Scotch whisky, French wine, Italian cheese hit by Washington's latest tariffs

 A European counterpunch on trade would be the latest disagreement between the president and his counterparts across the Atlantic.

 Trump has repeatedly berated America's traditional allies over NATO, saying they should up their defense spending, and accusing them of unfair trade practices.
-He has caused other rifts by scrapping the landmark deals over climate change and Iran's nuclear deal, both of which are broadly supported by European nations.
+He has caused other rifts by scrapping the landmark climate change and Iran nuclear deals, both of which are broadly supported by European nations.

 "We are ready with our European partners to respond firmly," French Finance Minister Bruno Le Maire said in a tweet Wednesday, responding to the fresh U.S. tariffs.